archlinux/aur/How to add files and paksets.md

 2. New paksets installed will be picked up automatically.

 But please **don't replace symlinked files in this directory**.
 You will lose your replaced files when you open Simutrans!
 Instead, if you want, for example, to install another version of "pak64" rename it to "pak64-myversion".

-# Adding files in the user config directory (~/.config/simutrans-extended)

-Additionally, you can also add non-pakset files (fonts, music, etc) in `~/.config/simutrans-extended`